CourseMaterial/FutureSystems/docs/source/hadoop_cluster.rst

 analysis applications.
 OpenStack on FutureSystems offers Hadoop Cluster with virtual instances so that large amounts of distributed processing data can be analyzed with better speed.
 Deploying Hadoop Cluster on OpenStack FutureSystems is offered by a manual and an automated instruction.
-If you are willing to configure Hadoop Cluster manually, please follow the page: `Deploying Hadoop Cluster on India OpenStack <hadoop_cluster_manual.html>`_.
-This tutorial takes 30-45 minutes.

 With Cloudmesh, Cloud Management Software, Hadoop Cluster can be deployed with a simple command execution. ``launcher`` command in Cloudmesh helps you deploy